MartinEesmaa/VVCEasy/README.md

 VVCEasy_compiler.iss
 ```

-Step 2: Press F9 on your keyboard to compile.
-After compiling, VVCEasy.exe (Installer) can be found in the Install folder.
+Step 2: Press F9 on your keyboard to make installer.
+After that, VVCEasy.exe (Installer) can be found in the Install folder.

 ![VVCEasyclickblueplaybutton](https://user-images.githubusercontent.com/88035011/153736303-b0949f5a-5ac5-4123-92c5-305211a8aadc.png)